nixmade/pippy/README.md

 ### Do you have cloud/hosted solution?

-Cloud version is coming soon, please signup here at [pippy](https://pippy.dev), this has some additional features
+Cloud/Hosted version is coming soon, please signup here at [pippy](https://pippy.dev), this has some additional features

 * Github triggers
 * Collaboration for teams